lisp-mirror/clcon/doc/demo-tour.md

 Keyboard accelerators are shown in "Edit" menu.

 ### Lisp
-At the console, enter `.apr -lookup-` to list all symbols containing "-lookup-" substring in their name.
+At the console, enter `.апр -lookup-` to list all symbols containing "-lookup-" substring in their name.
 At the console, type in `clco:s-l-d` and press `Ctrl-Space`.
 Name will expand to clco:server-lookup-definition with the help of compound completion algorithm (swank-c-p-c contrib).
 Now press `Alt-.` Editor window will pop up and source of function you typed will be seen.
 You can press Alt-. at any lisp definition in the editor and jump to its source.
 If there are more then one definition (e.g. for PRINT function), list of "hyperlinks" will show up at the console.
 Click on either of them with mouse to open an appropriate source.
 In the editor, completion works in similar way.